Select Page

 West Germany

-West Germany experienced rapid economic growth during the Cold War.
-With substantial aid from the United States, the country rebuilt its infrastructure, industries, and institutions.
-This period, known as the “economic miracle,” saw a rise in the standard of living for many West Germans.
+West Germany in particular, recorded a rapid economic growth during the period of the Cold War.
+After a war, with help from the United States, the country repaired it infrastructures, industries, institutions and so on.
+This period is called the “economic miracle” ; this period witnessed an enhancement of the standard of living of the many west Germans.

 East Germany

-The Berlin Wall stood for nearly three decades until it fell in November 1989.
-A series of peaceful protests and internal pressure within East Germany led to the opening of the border between East and West Berlin.
+The Berlin Wall was virtually in existence for almost thirty-years before it was demolished in November 1989.
+Passive demonstrations and more precisely intra pressure in East Germany preceded the opening of the border between East and West Berlin.

 Conclusion

-The Cold War had a profound impact on Germany and Berlin.
-The division of the country and the construction of the Berlin Wall symbolized the ideological and political divisions of the era.
-However, with the fall of the wall and the subsequent reunification, Germany emerged as a united nation, marking the end of a tumultuous period in its history.
+Diagram 1: The Cold War was a major influence in the development in Germany and Berlin.
+The partition of the country or the construction of the wall of Berlin represented the verses of ideological as well as political split of the period.
+But now with the wall down, and Germany reunified the country is back as one indicating the end of a rather painful chapter in German history.

 What Happened to Germany and Berlin During the Cold War